List of Go terms: Keima

-A (桂馬, ケイマ, keima) is a stone placement which makes an 'L' shape.
-It is sometimes called a 'knight's move' since it resembles the movement of the knight in chess.
+A (桂馬, ケイマ, keima), also called a 'knight's move', is a stone placement which makes an 'L' shape.

+The term comes from the Japanese name of the knight piece in shogi (Japanese chess), which is the equivalent of the knight in Western chess.
+Both pieces move in a similar shape to the keima shape in Go.

 Kiai

 (気合い, Kiai) translates as 'fighting spirit', meaning play that is aggressive or where the player takes the initiative.
 Kiai typically means keeping sente and not letting the opponent have his or her way.
 A sensei might say, "You play too passively — put some kiai in your moves!”
 Kiai moves can surprise an opponent and turn the game around.
 Examples of kiai include defending with a move that also counter-attacks or answering a kikashi (forcing move) in an unexpected way.
 Kiai is also a term used in Japanese martial arts, usually as a name for a loud yell accompanying an attack.

 Kikashi

 Literally meaning 'an enlivenment', (利かし, kikashi) is a forcing move, usually one made outside the primary flow of play.
 Unlike sente, though, a move is kikashi when it yields a high efficiency in play by forcing the opponent to abandon a course of action.
 A kikashi stone will usually be sacrificed while conferring an advantage; for example, the kikashi stone could act as a ladder breaker or destroy the opponent's potential eyeshape, while the answering move has no value at all.

 Moves can be kikashi, or not, depending on whether they are answered with appropriate sophistication or not.
 If the answering move strengthens the position, then the play is not kikashi but aji keshi (ruining one's own potential).